jhogan/core/STYLE.md

         self._size = v

 ### Justification
-Property methods are a nice feature of modern object-oriented programming that clearly denote the attributes of an object.
+Property methods are a nice feature of some object-oriented programming that clearly denote the attributes of an object.

     t = toy()